Mangose/mods/README.md

 - Changing `mId` between renders (the host cannot match nodes).
 - Trying to style via `style` (it will be stripped).
 - Typos in event names (`increment` vs `incement`).
-- Do not render your entire mod exclusively inside the `UI.Iframe` component. `UI.Iframe` is intended only for auxiliary flows (for example, login, authorization, or informational screens).
+- Do not render your entire mod exclusively inside the `Iframe` component. `Iframe` is intended only for auxiliary flows (for example, login, authorization, or informational screens).
 Mangose will not accept store mods whose full functionality lives solely inside an embedded iframe.

 ## 11. Publish a mod to the Mangose Store